-The proposed bill, H.B.
-No. 1474, aims to prohibit the retail sale and provision of certain over-the-counter weight loss drugs and dietary supplements to individuals under 18 years of age.
+The bill, titled H.B.
+No. 1474, aims to prohibit the retail sale and provision of certain over-the-counter weight loss drugs and dietary supplements to individuals under 18 years of age in Texas.
 It introduces a new Chapter 446 to the Health and Safety Code, which defines key terms such as "dietary supplement," "over-the-counter weight loss drug," and "retailer."
-The bill outlines specific responsibilities for retailers, including ensuring that these products are not directly accessible to customers and requiring age verification for purchasers who appear to be underage.
-Additionally, it establishes civil penalties for violations, allowing the attorney general to enforce these provisions.
+The bill outlines specific responsibilities for retailers, including ensuring that these products are not directly accessible to customers and requiring identification from individuals attempting to purchase these items if their age cannot be reasonably determined.

 Statutes affected: Introduced: ()